MRCIEU/CheckSumStats/README.md

 ## General overview

-This package exploits three groups of SNPs: 1) **the MAF 1KG reference set**.
-This a set of 2297 SNPs that have the same minor allele across the 1000 genomes super populations and that have a minor allele frequency between 0.1 and 0.3.
-These SNPs are used to check for allele frequency errors; 2) **the GWAS catalog top hits**.
-These are SNPs in the GWAS catalog that are strongly associated with the outcome trait of interest; and 3) the **exposure SNPs** or the genetic instruments for the exposure of interest.
+This package exploits three groups of SNPs: 1) **A MAF 1KG reference set**.
+This is a set of 2297 SNPs that have the same minor allele across the 1000 genomes super populations and that have a minor allele frequency between 0.1 and 0.3.
+These SNPs are used to check for allele frequency errors; 2) **GWAS catalog top hits**.
+These are SNPs in the GWAS catalog that are strongly associated with the outcome trait of interest; and 3) the **exposure SNPs** or genetic instruments for the exposure of interest.

 The package performs 4 types of checks:

-1)  confirm the identity of the effect allele column.
-This step relies on comparison of GWAS catalog top hits.
+1)  confirm the identity of the effect allele frequency column.
+This step relies on comparison of the MAF reference set between the outcome study and 1000 genomes reference dataset.
-2)  confirm the identity of the effect allele frequency column.
-This step relies on comparison of the MAF reference set.
+2)  confirm the identity of the effect allele column.
+This step relies on comparison of GWAS hits between the outcome study and the GWAS catalog.
-3)  assess the ancestral origins of a study.
-This step relies on comparison of the MAF reference set.
+3)  assess the ancestral origins of the study.
+This step relies on comparison of the MAF reference set between the outcome study and 1000 genomes reference dataset.
-4)  for case-control studies, confirm that the provided effect sizes are log odds ratios or identify potential summary data errors.
+4)  for case-control studies, identify potential errors or issues in the effect sizes.
 This step can use any of the SNP sets.

 ## Step 1.
 Extract and format the target data